7 Disturbing Unsolved Mysteries In New Jersey That Will Leave You Baffled

-New Jersey may be small but we pack a lot of strange stuff into our state.
-We have loads of lore and many myths about miniature villages and portals to hell.
+New Jersey may be small in terms of overall square mileage, but we pack a lot of strange stuff into our state nevertheless.
+We have loads of lore and many myths about miniature villages and things like portals to hell… you know, the usual.
 If you’re a fan of the supernatural, New Jersey has a lot to offer.
-However, if you are more interested in real life mysteries, we have plenty of them too.
+However, if you are more interested in real-life mysteries, we have plenty of them too.
 Think you can solve these creepy crimes and strange disappearances?
 No one has for decades.
 Which of these unsolved

 1. The Lindbergh Kidnapping

 history, you can see famed aviator Charles Lindbergh on the witness stand above.
 His son, Charles Jr., was abducted from the family's East Amwell home on the evening of March 1st, 1932.
 His body was found two months later near the Lindbergh home.
 Ransom had been demanded and paid, though the child was not returned.
 The bills were traced throughout the country and many led back to one man: Bruno Hauptmann.
 Bruno was convicted and executed but maintained his innocence until the very end.
 There are several theories suggesting another man, John Condon, was involved - but this has never been proven.
 Despite the case being "closed", there is no real confidence that it was actually ever solved, and the likelihood of the kidnapper having ever been apprehended is marginal.